The Harmful Video Becomes the Reasoning Benchmark

 The authors evaluate 19 large multimodal models.
 Their main finding is not that models fail uniformly.
 It is that models are relatively stronger on observable cues and weaker on clip-internal meaning and beyond-clip reasoning.
 In moderation terms, models can often say what is present before they can defensibly say what is happening.

 To probe that gap, the paper introduces BCR, Boundary-Constrained Reasoning, built on a Qwen3-VL-8B backbone.
 BCR predicts a reasoning boundary, selectively augments context, and uses bounded retrieval from training-side benchmark resources only when needed.
-The authors report that this raises macro average performance from 61.7 percent for the base task-adapted model to 84.4 percent for BCR.
+In the appendix, the authors describe a local memory bank of 3,316 training-side entries and retrieval of the top three snippets only for Beyond-Clip Reasoning questions.
+The authors report that BCR raises macro average performance from 61.7 percent for the base task-adapted model to 84.4 percent.

 The improvement is large, but the paper's own interpretation is narrower than a deployment claim.
 BCR helps most where scope control and selective context should matter, especially Beyond-Clip Reasoning, yet the authors still describe remaining distance from human performance.
-The governance lesson is that moderation benchmarks should expose when a model relied on the frame, the clip, or outside context.
+The governance lesson is that moderation benchmarks should expose when a model relied on the frame, the clip, the transcript, a curator-provided explanation, or outside context.

 Limits That Matter